cansik/multi-pose-landmark-mediapipe/README.md

 ### Install & Run

-Currently, this is only tested on Windows and MacOS.
-It's recommended to use Python3 (`>3.7`) and a virtual environment.
+Currently, this is only tested on Windows and macOS.
+It's recommended to use Python3 (`>=3.7`) and a virtual environment.

 ```bash
 python install -r requirements.txt